 - Mrs. Lindiwe Zulu, former Minister of Small Business Development, South Africa

-- Dr. Ceyla Pazarbasioglu, currently Vice President for Equitable Growth, Finance and Institutions (EFI), World Bank Group
+- Dr. Ceyla Pazarbasioglu, Vice President for Equitable Growth, Finance and Institutions (EFI), World Bank Group

 - Dr. Denis Medvedev, Practice Manager, Firms, Entrepreneurship, and Innovation Unit, World Bank Group